Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - Sildenafil (Viagra, Viagra Connect): The first PDE5i.
 Onset typically 30-60 minutes, duration about 4-5 hours.
 Absorption can be delayed by high-fat meals.
 Viagra Connect is available OTC after pharmacist assessment.

-- Tadalafil (Cialis, Cialis Daily): Characterised by a much longer duration of action (up to 36 hours), offering greater spontaneity ("the weekend pill").
-Absorption is not significantly affected by food.
-Available as 'on-demand' doses (10mg, 20mg) or a low daily dose (2.5mg, 5mg) for continuous effect.
+- Tadalafil (Cialis, Cialis Daily): Has a much longer duration of action (up to 36 hours), offering greater spontaneity (“the weekend pill”).
+Food does not significantly affect absorption.
+Available as on-demand doses (10mg, 20mg) or a low daily dose (2.5mg, 5mg) for continuous effect.

 - Vardenafil (Levitra): Similar profile to sildenafil (onset ~30 mins, duration 4-5 hours).
 Some men may respond better to vardenafil if sildenafil is ineffective.
 Food effect similar to sildenafil.